Idmission-LLC/SDK2Sample/README.md

 To add IDentitySDK2.0 manually, As per your requirement choose any SDK flavour & download it from below link.

+- [Download IDentityVideoIdSDK2.0](https://drive.google.com/file/d/1pnIMJT8TeCoiQJjkwmztoUroVM8cHPUn/view?usp=sharing) : Drag & drop following files in your project.
+    - `IDentityVideoIdSDK.xcframework`
+    - `IDCaptureVideoId.xcframework`
+    - `SelfieCaptureVideoId.xcframework`
+    - `IDentityVideoIdModels.xcframework` (Optional) : If developer wanto to use SDK without models they can skip this framework.
+    - `SignatureCaptureVideoId.xcframework` (Optional) : If developer required this feature they can use this framework.
+    - `FingerPrintCaptureVideoId.xcframework` (Optional) : If developer required this feature they can use this framework.
+    - `VideoCaptureVideoId.xcframework` (Optional) : If developer required this feature they can use this framework.
+    - `VoiceCaptureVideoId.xcframework` (Optional) : If developer required this feature they can use this framework.

 - [Download IDentitySDK2.0](https://drive.google.com/file/d/1pnIMJT8TeCoiQJjkwmztoUroVM8cHPUn/view?usp=sharing) : Drag & drop following files in your project.
     - `IDentitySDK_Swift.xcframework`
     - `IDCapture_Swift.xcframework`
     - `SelfieCapture_Swift.xcframework`
+    - `IDentityModels.xcframework` (Optional) : If developer wanto to use SDK without models they can skip this framework.
     - `SignatureCapture_Swift.xcframework` (Optional) : If developer required this feature they can use this framework.
     - `FingerPrintCapture_Swift.xcframework` (Optional) : If developer required this feature they can use this framework.
     - `VoiceCapture_Swift.xcframework` (Optional) : If developer required this feature they can use this framework.